Delaware Car Accident Lawsuit Settlement Info

 Future Lost Wages (Decrease or Loss of Earning Capacity)

 While walking in Rehoboth Beach, a Delaware resident is struck by a car.
 The injuries are serious and include a major head injury.
 As a result, the plaintiff experiences chronic headaches, memory loss, pain, depression and anxiety, all of which are medically documented.
-The plaintiff is unable to resume her pre-accident job duties and loses her job where she earns $50,000 per year, plus fringe benefits (totaling $3,500 per year).
+The plaintiff is unable to resume her pre-accident job duties and loses her job where she earned $50,000 per year, plus fringe benefits (totaling $3,500 per year).
 Her doctor opines within a reasonable degree of medical probability the injuries and symptoms are permanent and will not improve.
-Here, after receiving an opinion from a vocational rehabilitationist, an economist will crunch the numbers provided and provide a life-long financial assessment of the loss of income and fringe benefits.
+Here, after receiving an opinion from a vocational rehabilitation expert, an economist will crunch the numbers provided and provide a life-long financial assessment of the loss of income and fringe benefits.
 Depending on the age of the plaintiff, the future lost wages claim could exceed a million dollars.

 Pain & Suffering – Value in a Delaware Car Accident Lawsuit

 Under Delaware law, there is no formula or standard to determine the value of an injured individual’s pain and suffering.
 Settlement value of pain and suffering in a car accident case depends on multiple factors, including: